Dimsxxx/Dimsxxx/README.md

 ### <div align="center">I am Dimas Eka, a Fullstack Developer and Graphic Design</div>

-- *I am very happy to try new things like one of the technology 👨‍💻*
+-  👨‍💻 I am very happy to try new things like one of the technology

+- 💻 I studied programming since the beginning of SMK

-- *I also like to do graphic design and web design*
+- ❓ I also like to do graphic design and web design

+- ⚡ Fun fact: I use tabs over spaces

 <br/>